 What Are Hormones…and what are the Most Important Hormones?

-Hormones, such as estrogen, cortisol and insulin, are chemical messengers that influence so many roles in your health, travelling through your bloodstream and throughout your entire body.
+Hormones, such as estrogen, cortisol, and insulin, are chemical messengers that influence so many roles in your health, traveling through your bloodstream and throughout your entire body.

 They control your stress level, when you feel awake and tired, how hungry you feel before, during and after eating, your muscle growth your reproductive capacity and so much more.

 Your hormones are regulated by the endocrine system, a collection of glands that produce hormones that regulate metabolism, growth and development, tissue function, sexual function, reproduction, sleep, and mood and all of the functions above.